Visit the CGIA Website for more information on the 2021 Conference.

 - Women in Conflict

-Summary of the Fourth Annual Gender Conference at The Fletcher School: Gender, Justice & Politics: Movement from the Margins
+The Fourth Annual Fletcher Conference on Gender and International Affairs: Gender, Justice & Politics: Movement from the Margins

 The Fletcher School of Law and Diplomacy at Tufts University hosted the Fourth Annual Conference on Gender and International Affairs on November 16 and 17, 2018.
 Over the past three years, the conference has brought hundreds of individuals across the Fletcher, Tufts, and greater Boston communities together to cultivate their knowledge of gender analysis and the application of a gendered lens to the fields of international affairs, development, business, and public policy.
 Panel topics in the past have included feminist foreign policy, queering international relations, and the politics of data collection, among many others.